bdelbosc/nuxeo-stacks/README.md

 - Multi env
   - Expose only one chosen port
   - Use traefik to root all web ui /nuxeo/ /grafana /kafkahq ...
-  - Prefix name for container and volume
+  - Prefix name for container and volume, using COMPOSE_PROJECT_NAME

 # About Nuxeo